tiy-tpa-ruby-q3-2015/notes/week6/day-4/homework.md

 # Some extra information you will need

+We will *NOT* be using views in this homework.
+Each controller action you write will end with a line that starts with `render json:    ` and something to complete the line.

-We have seen that we can `render` a specific template by doing `render :index` etc. But `render` can also render `JSON` data by doing: `render json: SOMETHING_GOES_HERE` where `SOMETHING_GOES_HERE` can be an object, or a hash, or ...
+We have seen that we can `render` a specific template by doing `render :index` etc. But `render` can also render `JSON` data by doing: `render json: SOMETHING_GOES_HERE` where `SOMETHING_GOES_HERE` can be an hash, or _maybe an instance of an object_ (hint, hint, hint, hint)

 We can control the `JSON` that an object returns by defining a method `as_json` to return a hash of data that represents how that object is to be turned into JSON.
 Lucky for you I have implemented the object needed (and included the migration)

 # Explorer Mode
 - [ ] Run the tests for the repository by running: `rake test`